Modifying an Aurora Serverless v1 DB cluster - Amazon Aurora

 4. For Actions, choose Modify cluster.

-8. On the Modify DB cluster page, review your modifications, then choose one of the following:
+7. On the Modify DB cluster page, review your modifications, then choose when to apply them.

 To modify the scaling configuration of an Aurora Serverless v1 DB cluster using the Amazon CLI, run the modify-db-cluster Amazon CLI command.
 Specify the --scaling-configuration option to configure the minimum capacity, maximum capacity, and automatic pause when there are no connections.
 Valid capacity values include the following: